top of page

 If we are going to be building concrete block walls, we need to erect the walls all the way to the point where a tie-beam will be placed.
 A tie-beam is like a cap to the concrete wall.
 If we are doing a concrete slab roof, we need to pour the concrete slab integral with the tie-beam.
 This gives amazing structural integrity to the roof and the walls.
 By pouring concrete as a liquid which then hardens, this connection becomes practically indestructible.

 If on the other hand, we are going to build a roof with a steel structure, we may attach the steel trusses to the side of a concrete beam or on top of the concrete beam.
 This will be shown in the plans that the structural engineer designed.
-Where a tie-beam is an 8" wide x 12" deep with 2 # 5 bars top and bottom, many structures will require deeper beams with more reinforcing than this.
-Even though we are using a steel roof structure, the roof itself will actually be reinforced concrete.
+A tie-beam is an 8" wide x 12" deep with 2 # 5 bars top and bottom and # 3 stirrups at 1'-0" on center, but many structures will require deeper beams with more reinforcing than this.
+Even though we are using a steel roof supports, the roof itself will actually be reinforced concrete.
 This will be poured after the steel open-web joists are erected.

 Once the concrete roof is finished, the actual roofing material that will waterproof the roof is installed.
 In Coral Gables and Miami commercial buildings, we often use tapered insulation with lightweight concrete or tapered insulation with a modified bitumen roofing material.
 Then, the interior space is generally enclosed by installing the storefronts or windows.
 Exterior doors are installed.
 At this point, we have finished the building envelope and the building is considered "dried-in".

-Now, we can begin to install the interior finishes.
+Now, we can begin to install the interior work.

 At this point the air-conditioning ducts are installed.
 Sometimes the A/C units themselves are installed, but often these are not installed until the very end because they are expensive and could be stolen.
 So the space is prepared for the units, but not actually installed yet.